arbiminanda/plant-chamber-monitor-app/README.md

 About the project: [Final Presentation of Mobile Computing and Web Technology Course](https://drive.google.com/file/d/1O8L9o7n5jqN_o2wuiafR2FtgOFFNM9FT/view?usp=sharing)

-Steps to run in local:
+Steps to run Django project in local:

 - change the use of this library
 ```